 Focusing on one of the major news stories of 2010 (33 Chilean miners trapped in a subsided mine for 69 days), this real-life drama brings you interesting backstory angles and genuine anguish in its depiction of what went wrong.
 Antonio Banderas, Gabriel Byrne, and Juliette Binoche feature.

 Modern Family first hit our screens in 2010, and has become somewhat of a cultural defining series.
 Now, with four consecutive Emmy Awards for Outstanding Comedy Series and a Golden Globe for Best Comedy TV Series, Modern Family returns with Season 6.
 Two episodes are available on board your Aer Lingus flight.

 Those with a more anarchic sense of humour might appreciate two new episodes of It's Always Sunny in Philadelphia.
 Also on board are multiple episodes of Silicon Valley, Veep, New Girl and Ballers.

-As we witness a golden age in TV drama, Aer Lingus offers engaging choices with boxsets of Game of Thrones, Better Call Saul and Vikings on offer, as well as multiple episodes from the highly acclaimed series, The Knick and a return to fan favourites, The Sopranos and The Wire.
+As we witness a golden age in TV drama, Aer Lingus offers engaging choices with boxsets of Game of Thrones, Better Call Saul and Vikings on offer, as well as multiple episodes from the highly acclaimed series, The Knick and new episodes of Empire, Treme and The Newsroom.

 Kids will surely enjoy Jessie which is a typical fish-out-of-water story of a small-town teen who leaves her Texas roots to take a job as a nanny for the Ross family's four precocious kids in New York.

 Kids may also enjoy charming animated series Shaun The Sheep or an imaginative episode of Rocka-Bye Island or Pip Ahoy!